Images processed with Vintage Film Lightroom presets

 And again, it’s a question I can’t answer for you.

-I doubt anyone wants them for their wedding photography.
+I doubt anyone wants these presets for their wedding photography.
 I doubt anyone wants them for corporate head shots.
 I doubt anyone wants them for National Geographic landscapes.

 They’re just there for if you do want to add a grainy, vintage film look to your photography.